gr8manbir/Manbir_den/Self_Driving_Car/CarND-Advanced-Lane-Lines/writeup.md

 ![Video](./test_videos_output/project_video.mp4)

+## Final conclusions and future goals

 Due to shortage of time, I was unable to work on the challenge videos unfortunately.
 Some of the problems, I wish to further work on:

 1) Challenge videos
 2) I had a hard time detecting lanes from HSV and RGB images.
+Ultimately I was unable to use any of the RGB space colors for lane detection.
+However I could identify lanes in L and S image color space.
 Probably need to check with more threshold combinations
+3) I also missed undistorting the image in the image pipeline.
+This was pointed out by the reviewer and thanks to the reviewer
+I could figure out the difference between a distorted and an undistorted video stream.

+Things that I think my pipeline will not be able to distinguish:

-3) What if the parallel lanes are intersected by another set of lanes( let's say a 4 way crossing/ stop line ) etc.
+1) What if the parallel lanes are intersected by another set of lanes( let's say a 4 way crossing/ stop line ) etc.

-I am not sure if this lane detection in x axis will always be guaranteed.
-Also there could be a possibility of having very weak or no lanes at all.
+2) I am not sure if this lane detection in x axis will be guaranteed if the lines are very weak or no lanes exist at all.
+3) In night time, the lanes would not be so visible unless they are reflective.
+This might cause issues with lane detection though without testing I would not know.
+4) Also conditions like snow/rain would be interesting.
+Snow could partially cover the lanes which might reduce the lane detection.
+As we see under rainy conditions that identifying lanes is not easy in real life.
+Cameras also might face the same issues as humans.
+If camera is unable to get a clear view of the lanes, this might reduce the effectiveness of lane detection as well.